TriForceX/BootstrapExtended/wordpress/wp-content/plugins/anything-order-by-terms/readme.txt

 * Feature - Add disabled order filter (`Anything_Order/do_order/Post` and `Anything_Order/do_order/Taxonomy`).
 * Bugfix - Polylang and Woocommerce compability.

-= 1.1.6 =
- - Mobile view.

-= 1.1.0 =
-* Feature - Save post order for each term.

-= 1.0.0 =
-* Initial Release

 == Upgrade Notice ==

-The current version of Anything Order requires WordPress 4.4 or higher.
+The current version of Anything Order requires WordPress 4.7 or higher.
 If you use older version of WordPress, you need to upgrade WordPress first.